Vison-lin/TimeManager/README.md

 An Android App that allows a user to record and view a time distribution of their daily tasks.
 Installations of 50+ and score of 5.0 are reached on Google Play Store.

+## Highlighted Feature

+The users can create and save various colored categories for tasks based on individual demands.
+With one simple touch, tasks can be marked as “Complete” or “Incomplete” at any time.
+Completed tasks will be accumulated and divided into a statistical chart, the users can see how well they are spending their time.
+The main page provides an overview of current task(s).
+Swipe left for statistic page, which counts the portion of each task, and swipe right for saved tasks

-## My Duty
+## My Performance

-I implemented database using SQLiteDatabase, and I was also one of the team members to design App landing, user login, add/edit/update/delete activity, Message, and Calendar.
+The app was developed by a team of three.
+I primary implemented database using SQLite Database, and generated algorithms of calculating the portion of tasks.
+I was also contributing efforts into App landing page, user login page, and Calendar page.

-## Technology Stack
+## Tech Stack

-Android 6/7, Android Studio, UML, Java, ADB, GitHub
+Android 6/7, Android Studio, UML, Java, ADB, GitHub.

 ## Demo
 Released on Google Play store on July 03, 2018.